HugoLis/hugolis.github.io/controlly.md

 If the controller was not previously connected to Mac, you will need to put your controller into pairing mode.
 Then, you will be able to select it on System Preferences > Bluetooth.

 Instructions for puting a controller into pairing mode vary for each model, but they can be easily found online.
-Here are a few helpful links for [Playstation], [Xbox] and [Apple Support].
+Here are a few helpful links for [PlayStation], [Xbox] and [Apple Support].

 <!-- - For a PlayStation controller, press the PS button and Share button at the same time for a few seconds until the controller lights start flashing.